CornerProjectAles/cpa-site/content/home.md

   In 2005, Tom left a career in social work to attend culinary school and a few years later, Chris began brewing beer on his stove-top.
 In early 2017 the two of them revisited their dream in a more serious mindset and brought the concept of Corner Project to fruition.
 menu:
-  - title: The CP Burger
+  - title: The CP Patty Melt
     price: $17
     desc: Oakridge Angus Beef.
 Stone Valley Pork.
 Bacon.
 Charred Red Onion.
 Arugula.
       Aioli.
 Wagon Wheel Cheese.
 Red Bird Ciabatta.
 Butter Lettuce Side Salad.